awesomerank/awesomerank.github.io/lists/jakoch/awesome-composer.md

 ## Plugins

 - [Documentation for Plugins](https://getcomposer.org/doc/articles/plugins.md) - This offical documentation is good starting point, when writing a Composer plugin.
-- [Composer-Asset-Plugin ★794](https://github.com/fxpio/composer-asset-plugin) - A npm/Bower Dependencies Manager for Composer.
+- [Composer-Asset-Plugin ★826](https://github.com/fxpio/composer-asset-plugin) - A npm/Bower Dependencies Manager for Composer.
-- [Composer-AWS ★49](https://github.com/naderman/composer-aws) - The plugin loads repository data and downloads packages from Amazon S3 (with authentication support for private repositories).
+- [Composer-AWS ★60 ⏳1Y](https://github.com/naderman/composer-aws) - The plugin loads repository data and downloads packages from Amazon S3 (with authentication support for private repositories).
-- [Composer-Composition ★104 ⏳1Y](https://github.com/bamarni/composition) - Provides an API, for checking your environment at runtime.
+- [Composer-Composition ★106 ⏳2Y](https://github.com/bamarni/composition) - Provides an API, for checking your environment at runtime.
-- [Composer-Suggest ★3](https://github.com/nfreear/composer-suggest) - Enables you to install a custom group of suggested packages, based on keyword patterns.
+- [Composer-Suggest ★4 ⏳1Y](https://github.com/nfreear/composer-suggest) - Enables you to install a custom group of suggested packages, based on keyword patterns.
-- [Composer-Versions-Check ★133](https://github.com/Soullivaneuh/composer-versions-check) - Shows outdated packages from last major versions after using the update command (showing "Latest is vX.Y.Z").
+- [Composer-Versions-Check ★159](https://github.com/Soullivaneuh/composer-versions-check) - Shows outdated packages from last major versions after using the update command (showing "Latest is vX.Y.Z").
-- [Composer-Changelogs ★387](https://github.com/pyrech/composer-changelogs) - Provides a summary of the updates with links to changelog/releasenote/tag.
+- [Composer-Changelogs ★408](https://github.com/pyrech/composer-changelogs) - Provides a summary of the updates with links to changelog/releasenote/tag.
 The output is ready to be pasted into the commit message when updating the composer.lock file.
-- [Composer-Merge-Plugin ★331](https://github.com/wikimedia/composer-merge-plugin) - Merges multiple `composer.json` files at Composer runtime.
+- [Composer-Merge-Plugin ★424](https://github.com/wikimedia/composer-merge-plugin) - Merges multiple `composer.json` files at Composer runtime.
-- [Composer-Bin-Plugin ★71](https://github.com/bamarni/composer-bin-plugin) - Adds support for managing dependencies for multiple packages in a single repository or isolate bin dependencies.
+- [Composer-Bin-Plugin ★121](https://github.com/bamarni/composer-bin-plugin) - Adds support for managing dependencies for multiple packages in a single repository or isolate bin dependencies.
-- [Composer-Inheritance-Plugin ★5](https://github.com/theofidry/composer-inheritance-plugin) - Opinionated version of Wikimedia composer-merge-plugin to work in pair with Bamarni composer-bin-plugin.
+- [Composer-Inheritance-Plugin ★7](https://github.com/theofidry/composer-inheritance-plugin) - Opinionated version of Wikimedia composer-merge-plugin to work in pair with Bamarni composer-bin-plugin.
-- [Composer-MonoRepo-Plugin ★176](https://github.com/beberlei/composer-monorepo-plugin) - The plugin adds support for managing dependencies for multiple packages in a single repository.
+- [Composer-MonoRepo-Plugin ★196](https://github.com/beberlei/composer-monorepo-plugin) - The plugin adds support for managing dependencies for multiple packages in a single repository.
-- [Composer-Patches-Plugin ★60](https://github.com/netresearch/composer-patches-plugin) - Enables you to provide patches for any package from any package.
+- [Composer-Patches-Plugin ★61 ⏳1Y](https://github.com/netresearch/composer-patches-plugin) - Enables you to provide patches for any package from any package.
 When the dependency is fetched, the patch is applied on top.
-- [Composer-Patches ★312](https://github.com/cweagans/composer-patches) - The plugin applies a patch from a local or remote file to any required package.
+- [Composer-Patches ★474](https://github.com/cweagans/composer-patches) - The plugin applies a patch from a local or remote file to any required package.
-- [Composer-Plugin-QA ★14](https://github.com/Webysther/composer-plugin-qa) - Comprehensive Plugin for composer to execute PHP Quality assurance Tools.
+- [Composer-Plugin-QA ★18](https://github.com/Webysther/composer-plugin-qa) - Comprehensive Plugin for composer to execute PHP Quality assurance Tools.
-- [Composer-Cleanup-Plugin ★59](https://github.com/barryvdh/composer-cleanup-plugin) - Removes tests & documentation folders from the vendor dir.
+- [Composer-Cleanup-Plugin ★66](https://github.com/barryvdh/composer-cleanup-plugin) - Removes tests & documentation folders from the vendor dir.
-- [Composer-Cleaner ★46](https://github.com/dg/composer-cleaner) - The tool removes unnecessary files and directories from the vendor directory.
+- [Composer-Cleaner ★75](https://github.com/dg/composer-cleaner) - The tool removes unnecessary files and directories from the vendor directory.
-- [Composer-Shared-Package-Plugin ★153](https://github.com/Letudiant/composer-shared-package-plugin) - Allows you to share your selected packages between your projects by creating symlinks.
+- [Composer-Shared-Package-Plugin ★156](https://github.com/Letudiant/composer-shared-package-plugin) - Allows you to share your selected packages between your projects by creating symlinks.
-- [Composer-Symlinker ★13](https://github.com/dg/composer-symlinker) - Enables you to load some packages from different directories (instead of loading them from /vendor).
+- [Composer-Symlinker ★19](https://github.com/dg/composer-symlinker) - Enables you to load some packages from different directories (instead of loading them from /vendor).
-- [Prestissimo ★3227](https://github.com/hirak/prestissimo) - A parallel downloader using `phpext_curl`.
+- [Prestissimo ★3719](https://github.com/hirak/prestissimo) - A parallel downloader using `phpext_curl`.
 - [Composer-FastFetch ★10 ⏳2Y](https://github.com/jakoch/composer-fastfetch) - Parallel Downloader using external download tools: Aria2.
-- [Composer-Curl-Plugin ★3 ⏳2Y](https://github.com/ngyuki/composer-curl-plugin) - The plugin use phpext_curl for downloading packages.
+- [Composer-Curl-Plugin ★3 ⏳3Y](https://github.com/ngyuki/composer-curl-plugin) - The plugin use phpext_curl for downloading packages.
-- [Composer-Custom-Directory-Installer ★84](https://github.com/mnsami/composer-custom-directory-installer) - A composer plugin, to install different types of composer packages in custom directories outside the default composer installation path (which is in the vendor folder).
+- [Composer-Custom-Directory-Installer ★91](https://github.com/mnsami/composer-custom-directory-installer) - A composer plugin, to install different types of composer packages in custom directories outside the default composer installation path (which is in the vendor folder).
 - [Composer-Dependency-Analyzer](https://packagist.org/packages/jms/composer-deps-analyzer) - Allows you to build a dependency graph for an installed composer project.
-- [PackageVersions ★131](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
+- [PackageVersions ★867](https://github.com/Ocramius/PackageVersions) - Provides a very quick and easy access to installed composer dependency versions.
-- [Composer Locator ★50](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
+- [Composer Locator ★52](https://github.com/mindplay-dk/composer-locator) - Provides a means of locating the installation path for a given Composer package name.
-- [PackageInfo ★1 ⏳1Y](https://github.com/ThaDafinser/PackageInfo) - Check if a package is installed and retrieve all package informations like version, tag release date, description, ...
+- [PackageInfo ★5 ⏳1Y](https://github.com/ThaDafinser/PackageInfo) - Check if a package is installed and retrieve all package informations like version, tag release date, description, ...
-- [composer-ignore-plugin ★4 ⏳1Y](https://github.com/lichunqiang/composer-ignore-plugin) - The composer plugin to remove useless files in vendor by yourself.
+- [composer-ignore-plugin ★5 ⏳1Y](https://github.com/lichunqiang/composer-ignore-plugin) - The composer plugin to remove useless files in vendor by yourself.
-- [composer-git-hooks ★144](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
+- [composer-git-hooks ★173](https://github.com/BrainMaestro/composer-git-hooks) - A library for easily managing git hooks in your composer config.
-- [Symfony-Flex](https://github.com/symfony/flex) - Provides [recipe-based ★365](https://github.com/symfony/recipes) installation and configuration management for Symfony packages.
+- [Symfony-Flex](https://github.com/symfony/flex) - Provides [recipe-based ★489](https://github.com/symfony/recipes) installation and configuration management for Symfony packages.
-- [phpcodesniffer-composer-installer ★36](https://github.com/DealerDirect/phpcodesniffer-composer-installer) - Automates the configuration of custom PHP_CodeSniffer standards/sniffs via Composer
+- [phpcodesniffer-composer-installer ★62](https://github.com/DealerDirect/phpcodesniffer-composer-installer) - Automates the configuration of custom PHP_CodeSniffer standards/sniffs via Composer
-- [Composer-Warmup ★117](https://github.com/jderusse/composer-warmup) - The plugin adds the command `warmup-opcode` to Composer, which triggers the compilation of all PHP files discovered in your project into the Opcache.
+- [Composer-Warmup ★138](https://github.com/jderusse/composer-warmup) - The plugin adds the command `warmup-opcode` to Composer, which triggers the compilation of all PHP files discovered in your project into the Opcache.
+- [Foxy ★34](https://github.com/fxpio/foxy) - Composer plugin that executes npm/yarn packages installation operations when composer package is installed or updated.
+- [nodejs-installer ★92](https://github.com/thecodingmachine/nodejs-installer) - downloads and installs NodeJS and npm as composer package

 ## Tools

 - [Composer SemVer Checker](https://semver.mwl.be) - Enables you identify constraint to version resolution issues, by doing a semantic version check for Packagist hosted packages.
-- [Composer-Yaml ★48](https://github.com/igorw/composer-yaml) - This tool converts composer.yml to composer.json.
+- [Composer-Yaml ★48 ⏳1Y](https://github.com/igorw/composer-yaml) - This tool converts composer.yml to composer.json.
-- [Studio ★643](https://github.com/franzliedke/studio) - A workbench for developing Composer packages.
+- [Studio ★683](https://github.com/franzliedke/studio) - A workbench for developing Composer packages.
 Its an alternative to editing dependencies in the vendor folder or using [PathRepositories](https://getcomposer.org/doc/05-repositories.md#path) to load a local clone of your dependency into your project.
-- [OctoLinker Browser Extension ★2470](https://github.com/OctoLinker/browser-extension) - Enables you to navigate Composer/NPM dependencies on Github.
+- [OctoLinker Browser Extension ★2734](https://github.com/OctoLinker/OctoLinker) - Enables you to navigate Composer/NPM dependencies on Github.
-- [ComposerRequireChecker ★44](https://github.com/maglnet/ComposerRequireChecker) - A CLI tool to analyze dependencies and verify that no unknown imported symbols are used in the sources of a package.
+- [ComposerRequireChecker ★127](https://github.com/maglnet/ComposerRequireChecker) - A CLI tool to analyze dependencies and verify that no unknown imported symbols are used in the sources of a package.

 ## Scripts

-- [composer-travis-lint ★3](https://github.com/raphaelstolt/composer-travis-lint) - Allows you to lint the Travis CI configuration file (`.travis.yml`).
+- [composer-travis-lint ★4](https://github.com/raphaelstolt/composer-travis-lint) - Allows you to lint the Travis CI configuration file (`.travis.yml`).
-- [composer-multitest ★3](https://github.com/raphaelstolt/composer-multitest) - Enables you to run a Composer script against multiple, locally installed PHP versions, which are managed by PHPBrew or phpenv.
+- [composer-multitest ★5 ⏳1Y](https://github.com/raphaelstolt/composer-multitest) - Enables you to run a Composer script against multiple, locally installed PHP versions, which are managed by PHPBrew or phpenv.
-- [ScriptsDev ★36](https://github.com/neronmoon/scriptsdev) - Enables you to use a `scripts-dev` section, which triggers scripts only in dev mode.
+- [ScriptsDev ★39](https://github.com/neronmoon/scriptsdev) - Enables you to use a `scripts-dev` section, which triggers scripts only in dev mode.
-- [ParameterHandler ★357](https://github.com/Incenteev/ParameterHandler) - Allows you to manage your ignored parameters when running a composer install or update.
+- [ParameterHandler ★619](https://github.com/Incenteev/ParameterHandler) - Allows you to manage your ignored parameters when running a composer install or update.
-- [PhantomJS-Installer ★116](https://github.com/jakoch/phantomjs-installer)- A Composer Package which installs the PhantomJS binary (Linux, Windows, Mac) into /bin of your project.
+- [PhantomJS-Installer ★133](https://github.com/jakoch/phantomjs-installer)- A Composer Package which installs the PhantomJS binary (Linux, Windows, Mac) into /bin of your project.
-- [tooly ★65](https://github.com/tommy-muehle/tooly-composer-script) - Manage needed PHAR files in your project composer.json.
+- [tooly ★75](https://github.com/tommy-muehle/tooly-composer-script) - Manage needed PHAR files in your project composer.json.
 Every PHAR file will be saved in the composer binary directory.
 Optional with GPG verification for every PHAR.

 ## Packagist-compatible repositories